The politics of payment fees: Harris, Trump and the future of interchange

 The Federal Reserve Board of Governors has also proposed cutting debit card interchange fees by up to 28%, contending the expense for processing debit payments has fallen since the caps were last set in 2011.
 Called Regulation II, the changes would be limited to banks with more than $10 billion in assets, a proposal that has drawn opposition from banking groups.

-Both the Biden and Trump administrations were relatively aggressive on antitrust issues, according to Doug Kantor, general counsel of the Merchant Payments Coalition, noting the regulatory pressure on Visa's attempted acquisition of Plaid that spanned both administrations and resulted in the deal being scuttled in 2021.
+Both the Biden and Trump administrations were relatively aggressive on antitrust issues, according to Doug Kantor, a member of the Merchant Payments Coalition executive committee and general counsel at the National Association of Convenience Stores, noting the regulatory pressure on Visa's attempted acquisition of Plaid that spanned both administrations and resulted in the deal being scuttled in 2021.
 And President Joe Biden has pushed for greater scrutiny of bank mergers and acquisitions, a bent toward antitrust that could spell greater pressure on card fees under a Harris administration, according to Kantor.

 "With the Democrats, there is a willingness to look hard at consolidation in payments," Kantor said of the concentration of power in the payments industry.